SMerrony/DasherG/README.md

 ### Bell Sound

 For the system bell to operate, DasherG must have been started from a terminal which supports the bell.

+### Copy and Paste
+To copy text from the terminal simply swipe over it with the left mouse button pressed.
+The selected text will be temporarilly underlined and when you release the mouse button it will be automatically copied to the system clipboard.

+Pasting always occurs at the current cursor position and is triggered from the Edit | Paste menu.

 ### Emulation Details
 [See here](https://github.com/SMerrony/DasherG/blob/master/implementationChart.md)